 All of those lines are like the little muscles in my eyes, struggling to hold things together after the lens isn’t working for me anymore.

-During Elul, I have to sit down and take time.
+During the month of Elul, I have to sit down and take time.
 I have to listen carefully to myself, listen not only to the voice of my conscience but to my kishkes [Yiddish for guts.]
 There are no magic drops to help me, but I want to see clearly.
 Sometimes I have to ask for help.
 Sometimes it just takes time and humility.
 But when I’m done, I will be able to do the things I need to do to make my corner of the world better.

 So, nu?
 Is it time for a little adjustment?
 Don’t put it off.
 Once you’ve done it, then we can all sing with Johnny Nash: